tophefo/IpCamera/README.md

 DISCLAIMER:
 Unlike the snapshots, the streaming features work by allowing restricted access to the video stream with no user/password, do not enable it if you do not understand how to keep your internal network secure.
 It is disabled by default.

-The streaming features will most likely get added in this order as each step requires the code that was added in the prior steps to work.
+Cameras with h264 format streams can create HLS streams which can be used to stream to Chromecasts and also display in browsers that support this format using the webview or Habpanel items.

-1. Cameras with MJPEG and HTTP API's ability can stream right now with the latest builds.
+Cameras that also have MJPEG format abilities and also an API can stream to Openhab with the MJPEG format.
 The main cameras that can do this are Amcrest, Dahua, Hikvision and Foscam HD.
-2. Cameras with MJPEG ability but only have RTSP to fetch the streams with will need RTSP support added.
-Alternatively you can use this method which will work even if the stream is h.264:
+If your camera can not do MJPEG you can use this method to turn a h.264 stream into MJPEG steam.

 <https://community.openhab.org/t/how-to-display-rtsp-streams-from-ip-cameras-in-openhab-and-habpanel-linux-only/69021>

-3. Cameras without any MJPEG support will need a FFMPEG feature to be added which will use your Openhab's CPU to do the conversion.
-The quality of the picture you desire will determine how big a CPU you will need in your Openhab server.
-You can use 3rd party software running on separate servers to do the conversion.
+Alternatively you can use 3rd party software running on a server to do the conversion as this takes a lot of CPU power to handle the conversion.

 To use the new steaming features, you need to:
 1. Set a valid ``SERVER_PORT`` as the default value of -1 will turn the new features off.
 2. Add any IPs that need access to the ``IP_WHITELIST`` surrounding each one in brackets (see below example).
 Internal IPs will trigger a warning in the logs if they are not in the whitelist, however external IPs or localhost will not trigger a warning in the logs as they are completely ignored and the binding will refuse to connect to them.
-3. For cameras that do not auto detect the url, you need to enter a working url for ``STREAM_URL_OVERRIDE`` This can be skipped for Amcrest, Dahua, Hikvision and Foscam HD.
+3. For cameras that do not auto detect the url for mjpeg streams, you need to enter a working url for ``STREAM_URL_OVERRIDE`` This can be skipped for Amcrest, Dahua, Hikvision and Foscam HD.
 4. You need to enter your cameras setup and ensure one of the streams is set to use MJPEG format and not mp4 encoding.
 You can leave the mainstream as mp4/h.264/h.265 and only turn MJPEG on for one of the substreams.
 5. For some brands the ``ONVIF_MEDIA_PROFILE`` needs to match the stream number you have setup in the last step.
 0 is the main-stream, and 1 onwards are the sub-streams.
 A warning will help guide you with this in the openhab.log if ONVIF is setup.